Book an appointment at BlueNetHOSPITALS Los Cabos easily via Whatsapp and save time.

 Can I go to school or work with Conjunctivitis?

-If your child has Conjunctivitis, it's good to keep him/her out of school for a day or two to prevent the spread of Conjunctivitis.
+If your child has conjunctivitis, it's good to keep him/her out of school for a day or two to prevent its spread.

-If you have Conjunctivitis and you can't take a break from work or school to rest, keep in mind that Conjunctivitis is no more contagious than the common cold; however, it's crucial to be conscious of this and to take extreme precautions (following the prevention tips above) and maintain excellent hygiene.
+If you have Conjunctivitis and you can't take a break from work or school to rest, keep in mind that Conjunctivitis is no more contagious than the common cold; however, it's crucial to be conscious of this, take extreme precautions (following the prevention tips above), and maintain excellent hygiene.